seek-oss/braid-design-system/.changeset/light-actors-sing.md

   - OverflowMenu
 ---

-**MenuRenderer, OverflowMenu:** Make menu modal & limit number of items
+**MenuRenderer, OverflowMenu:** Move menu to top-level modal container

-The menu has been made modal to prevent the being cut off inside of a container that hides overflow, for example inside a `Dialog`.
-Additionally the menu now also limits the height to a maximum of 8 items above tablet and 6 items on mobile.
+The menu has been moved to a top-level modal container to prevent the being cut off inside of a container that hides overflow, for example inside a `Dialog`.